MadManMcIvor/AleTrail/journals/Julie.md

+## 10/18/22
+This morning I did pair programming with Alex and was able to get the error message pop up when trying to create an account with the same email.
+I was able to hide the favorites page by having the page redirects to login page if there's no token.

 ## 10/17/22
 Today I did pair programming with Alex.
 We were able to get the signup page and login page with token to work.
 We're created a logout modal with pop up confirming logout.